 How travel marketers can win can't-wait-to-explore moments

-Be there for mobile travellers on their trip.
-Travellers increasingly rely on mobile to get their bearings when they arrive in a new destination.
-Smartphone searches at hotels increased about 26% in the last year.1 Since smartphones are location-aware, we often see people (including travellers) search for "things to do near me."
-For example, search interest in queries related to “places to eat near me” has more than doubled in the last year.2
+Be there for mobile travelers on their trip.
+Travelers increasingly rely on mobile to get their bearings when they arrive in a new destination.
+Smartphone searches at hotels increased about 30% in the last year.3 Since smartphones are location-aware, we often see people (including travelers) search for "things to do near me."
+For example, search interest in queries related to "places to eat near me" has more than doubled in the last year.4

 Make information accessible across sites and apps.
-In can’t-wait-to-explore moments, travellers increasingly rely on mobile sites and apps.
-Travellers say they used mobile sites slightly more than mobile apps when looking for information while in a destination on a trip.3 Encourage your customers to install your app, and provide them with content in the app to help them make the most of their trip.
+In can't-wait-to-explore moments, travelers increasingly rely on mobile sites and apps.
+Travelers say they used mobile sites slightly more than mobile apps when looking for information while in a destination on a trip.5 And only 23% of travelers say they have downloaded the app for the travel brands they use the most.6 Encourage your customers to install your app, and provide them with content in the app to help them make the most of their trip.

 Hilton is also winning can't-wait-to-explore moments with its app that lets HHonors members at select hotels pick exactly which room they want, bypass the line at check-in, and go directly to their room, using the app as the key to unlock their door.

 Provide useful information for first-time visitors.
-Many travellers venture to destinations they’ve never visited before.
+Most travelers venture to destinations they've never visited before: 53% of leisure travelers say they chose a travel destination because they want to visit new places.
+And only 18% of leisure travelers plan to revisit places they've been.
 This is an opportunity for brands to be useful and to provide resources on a given area or tap into local knowledge.

-Airbnb is one such travel marketer that takes the opportunity to meet travellers in their can’t-wait-to-explore moments and plays the role of local tour guide.
-To help travellers experience New York "like a local," Airbnb tapped into its vast hosting community to provide host-led audio tours of Midtown.
+Airbnb is one such travel marketer that takes the opportunity to meet travelers in their can't-wait-to-explore moments and plays the role of local tour guide.
+To help travelers experience New York "like a local," Airbnb tapped into its vast hosting community to provide host-led audio tours of Midtown.

 Read on for the next article in this series.